Updated: Tuesday, Dec. 15, 2020

 The University will collaborate with Monmouth County Regional Health Commission (MCRHC) No. 1 using a case management model to perform contract tracing for employees and students.
 The COVID-19 Contact Tracing Team will be responsible for expediting contact tracing within the parameters of the Monmouth University community while MCRHC will extend contact tracing in the greater community.

 Health Services will notify the Contact Tracing Team of any student or employee who tests positive.
-Contact tracers will be a cross-section of the University to include Information Management, Residential Life, Athletics, and Human Resources.
+Contact tracers are responsible for following up on any direct contacts, providing COVID-19 information/resources and communicating quarantine guidelines/parameters.

 Visitor logs will be required for all non-Monmouth University community members, such as delivery persons, maintenance and repair persons, prospective students and families, or others that are entering any building of the University.